-Assign an Azure role for access to table data
+Assign an Azure role for access to blob data

-Azure Active Directory (Azure AD) authorizes access rights to secured resources through Azure role-based access control (Azure RBAC).
-Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access table data in Azure Storage.
+Microsoft Entra authorizes access rights to secured resources through Azure role-based access control (Azure RBAC).
+Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access blob data.

-When an Azure role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
-An Azure AD security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.
+When an Azure role is assigned to a Microsoft Entra security principal, Azure grants access to those resources for that security principal.
+A Microsoft Entra security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.

-To learn more about using Azure AD to authorize access to table data, see Authorize access to tables using Azure Active Directory.
+To learn more about using Microsoft Entra ID to authorize access to blob data, see Authorize access to blobs using Microsoft Entra ID.

 Assign an Azure role

-You can use PowerShell, Azure CLI, or an Azure Resource Manager template to assign a role for data access.
+You can use the Azure portal, PowerShell, Azure CLI, or an Azure Resource Manager template to assign a role for data access.

 Keep in mind the following points about Azure role assignments in Azure Storage:

-- When you create an Azure Storage account, you are not automatically assigned permissions to access data via Azure AD.
+- When you create an Azure Storage account, you are not automatically assigned permissions to access data via Microsoft Entra ID.
 You must explicitly assign yourself an Azure role for Azure Storage.
-You can assign it at the level of your subscription, resource group, storage account, or table.
+You can assign it at the level of your subscription, resource group, storage account, or container.

-- If the storage account is locked with an Azure Resource Manager read-only lock, then the lock prevents the assignment of Azure roles that are scoped to the storage account or a table.
+- If the storage account is locked with an Azure Resource Manager read-only lock, then the lock prevents the assignment of Azure roles that are scoped to the storage account or a container.